 If you aren’t already using any of these accounting software programs, maybe it’s time to switch.
 Switching accounting software in the middle of tax season might cause unnecessary hassle unless you feel up to the challenge.
 So instead, get a leg up for next tax season and start using one of these accounting software options for the years ahead.

 But these aren’t the only options worth mentioning.
-QuickBooks Online supports 1099s and W-2s, FreshBooks support 1099s, and Wave supports W-2s, W-3s, 940s, and 941s for certain states.
+QuickBooks Online supports 1099s and W-2s, FreshBooks supports 1099s, and Wave supports W-2s, W-3s, 940s, and 941s for certain states.
 All of these choices could be a good fit for you, depending on your business’s needs.
-Read our comprehensive accounting software reviews to learn more about each option.

-With the right accounting software, you can survive another tax season!
+Make sure that you get the most out of your return by understanding small business tax deductions.
+With the right accounting software and these tips, you can survive another tax season!
 Good luck, and happy filing!